This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at

 Because adenomatoid cells in mesothelioma can have a variety of origins, diagnosis can be problematic.
 The malignant cells mimic benign cells, making it difficult to tell if the cells originated as an adenocarcinoma and spread to the mesothelium, or if they originated in the pleura or other part of the mesothelium.

 Diagnosis begins with a physical exam, description of the typical symptoms, imaging scans, and biopsies.
 These procedures help doctors make a diagnosis of mesothelioma.
 However, histological study, or examination of the tumor and fluid cells under the microscope, is crucial to diagnosing the specific type of mesothelioma.

 Since cell structure and growth patterns of adenomatoid mesothelioma mimics other types of tumors, basic histological study of biopsied samples may not be sufficient.
 Research has shown immunohistochemical staining and examination can distinguish between cells originating in the mesothelium and those that metastasized from elsewhere, as well as those that are benign.
 Immunohistochemical staining uses specific antibodies to target cellular components characteristic of a cell type.
 This diagnostic tool helps doctors identify cell type more accurately.

 If adenomatoid cells found in the tumors of the pleura or other part of the mesothelium are determined to be benign, treatment is clear.
 Surgery is generally used for tumor removal and to prevent further growth of the abnormal cells.
 If it is a true malignant mesothelioma, the treatment is similar to treatments for other types of this cancer, including surgery, chemotherapy, and radiation.

-Unfortunately, prognosis is not usually good for most cases of adenomatoid mesothelioma.
+Unfortunately, the prognosis is not usually good for most cases of adenomatoid mesothelioma.
 Most are found to be malignant.
 In one study, participants being studied for adenomatoid mesothelioma tumors received treatment but lived an average of ten months after the initial diagnosis.